celbridge-org/celbridge-docs/docs/console.rst

 Celbridge comes with a CLI (Command Line Interface) **Terminal** panel.
 The prompt in this terminal comprising 3 greater-than signs **>>>**.

+The console panel is rendered using `Xterm`_.js hosted in a WebView2

 The terminal is where you'll see messages from Celbridge, such as the status of loading new extensions or a different version of Python if you change the project settings and re-load the project.

 .. image:: /images/console.png